pcfe/ceph/doc/rbd/libvirt.rst

 #.
 Press the **Create New Virtual Machine** button.

 #.
 Name the new virtual machine domain.
-In the exemplary embodiment, we
+In the following exemple, we
    use the name ``libvirt-virtual-machine``.
 You may use any name you wish, but ensure you replace ``libvirt-virtual-machine`` with the name you choose in subsequent commandline and configuration examples. ::